ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

 ### Create Ubuntu VM Image Using `virt-manager`  (EXPERIMENTAL)

-1. Run `virt-manager` to start Ubuntu guest installation in the host.
+1. Run `virt-manager` to start Ubuntu guest installation on the host.

     ```shell
     virt-manager